Andrew-Lees11/FoodTrackerBackend/AddWebApplication.md

 1. Update the Kitura server application to add a StaticFileServer
    1. Open the `Sources/Application/Application.swift` source file that contains the REST API routes
-   2. Setup the file handler to write to the web hosting directory by adding the following under the `let meals = Meals()` declaration:
+   2. Setup the file handler to write to the web hosting directory by adding the following under the `let cloudEnv = CloudEnv()` declaration:
     ```swift
     private var fileManager = FileManager.default
     private var rootPath = StaticFileServer().absoluteRootPath
     ```
    3. Add a Static File Server by adding the following to the `postInit()` function:
     ```swift
-    router.all(middleware: StaticFileServer())
+    router.get("/images", middleware: StaticFileServer())
     ```

     This will serve the contents of a directory, defaulting to the projects `/public` directory, as web pages.